ARMmbed/mbed-os-5-docs/docs/tutorials/bootloader.md

 }
 ```

-This configuration will add a new region, named header, after the bootloader and before the application header.
+This configuration adds a new region, named header, after the bootloader and before the application header.
 The ROM of your target now looks as follows:

 ```
 |-------------------|   APPLICATION_ADDR + APPLICATION_SIZE == End of ROM